swissup/swissup.github.io/m2/argento/customization/adding-sizing-chart.md

 Clear the store cache and refresh your store product page.

-If everything was applied correctly - you'll get the **Sizing chart** link with a pretty icon.
+If everything was done correctly, you'll see the **Sizing chart** link and a relevant icon.

-> To improve the button styling you may add your CSS directly to CMS block content in `<style>` tag
+> To improve the button styling, you may add your CSS directly to the CMS block content in the `<style>` tag